FernandoGambaro/pirrigation/README.md

 # pirrigation

-Simple irrigation management system with Raspberry PI
+<strong>Simple irrigation management system with Raspberry PI</strong>

 Project: Irrigation automation through a 1HP submersible pump installed at a depth of 50 meters.